-The ThermJet is a nozzle-mix burner that is designed to fire an intense stream of hot gases through a combustor using ambient combustion air.
+The ThermJet PCA (preheated combustion air) is a nozzle-mix burner designed to fire an intense stream of hot gases through a combustor using preheated combustion air temperatures up to 1000°F. (Models TJPCA0500 through TJPCA1000 are rated for use with preheated combustion air temperatures up to 700°F.)